UniMath/agda-unimath/src/foundation/universal-property-identity-types.lagda.md

 by showing that the [fiber](foundation.fibers-of-maps.md) of `Id` at `Id a` is [contractible](foundation.contractible-types.md) for each `a : A`.
 To see this, we first note that this fiber has an element `(a , refl)`.
-Therefore it suffices to show that thsi fiber is a proposition.
+Therefore it suffices to show that this fiber is a proposition.
 We do this by constructing an embedding

 ```text